pyconca/pycon-2015/README.md

 Deploying
 ---------

+### Setup

 Ensure the following is in your ~/.ssh/config:

     Host pycon-ca
         HostName 72.51.30.16
         User deploy

+Install less:

+    $ sudo -i npm install -g less

+Obtain a copy of private.yml and put it in `deploy/vars`.
+Obtain a copy of private.yml and put it in `deploy/vars`.

+### Deploying to Stage or Prod

 Go to the `deploy` directory and run: